AUYUITTUQ NATIONAL PARK

 Located on eastern Baffin Island between the communities of Pangnirtung and Qikiqtarjuaq, Auyuittuq (pronounced ‘ow-you-we-took’) National Park is the most accessible national park in Nunavut and the most popular.
 The landscape is 85 percent rock and ice, dominated by steep and rugged mountains, with vast glaciers and powerful rivers.

 It’s a frozen expanse of snow, ice and rock – tucked away from most of humanity.
-Auyuittuq National Park boasts a polar ice cap the size of Prince Edward Island, glaciers galore, icy rivers, fjords, lichen covered rocks and Mack truck sized boulders casually strewn about by retreating glaciers.
+Auyuittuq National Park boasts a polar ice cap the size of Prince Edward Island, glaciers galore, icy rivers, fjords, lichen-covered rocks and Mack truck-sized boulders casually strewn about by retreating glaciers.

 History

-The Inuit living in the Cumberland Sound area had relatively little contact with Europeans until the 1820s, when the whaling industry developed.
+The Inuit living in the Cumberland Sound area had relatively little contact with Europeans until the 1820s when the whaling industry developed.
 Local Inuit began settling into the community of Pangnirtung (‘place of the bull caribou’) in the 1950s and ’60s.

 The community of Broughton Island (now called Qikiqtarjuaq) was established in 1955 as a DEW (Distant Early Warning) line station during the Cold War.

-Most Inuit families from the surrounding areas eventually settled into this community, although they continue to live off the land and harvest ‘country food.’
+Most Inuit families from the surrounding areas eventually settled into this community, although they continued to live off the land and harvest ‘country food.’
 A visit to Pangnirtung and Qikiqtarjuaq offers great opportunities to experience the rich Inuit culture.
 They are worthwhile places to spend a few extra days on either end of an excursion through Auyuittuq.

 The most remarkable aspect of the hike is walking past the many glaciers that feed into the Owl and Weasel Rivers in the valley and trekking over their massive moraine fields.

 River crossings.
 The biggest safety concern during the hike is the numerous river crossings, fed directly by the glaciers.
-The water levels change drastically given time of day and rainfall.
+The water levels change drastically given the time of day and rainfall.
 You may often try to camp near major river crossings and start early the following morning to cross when the river is at its lowest.

-Other hazards: mosquitos (bring head net, repellent), winds up to 175kms/h can be tiring as headwinds but keep the mosquitoes at bay.
+Other hazards: mosquitos (bring a head net, repellent), winds up to 175kms/h can be tiring as headwinds but keep the mosquitoes at bay.

+Emergency Shelters.
 Because of the remoteness of the location, there are seven emergency shelters spaced about one day’s travel apart.
 You won’t find any campgrounds or services in the park except for outhouses located near the shelters.

 Camping is not allowed inside these shelters but they do provide a great place to stop for lunch or a break, especially if the weather is questionable.